why is my push lawnmower not cutting evenly?

 The grass is too wet.

-You would be better waiting for the lawn to dry but if you are in a real hurry to mow the lawn then I suggest you read this post.
+If you are mowing wet grass then you would be better off waiting for the lawn to dry.
+However, if you are in a real hurry to mow the lawn then I suggest you read this post.
 “16 Tips to Cut Lawns on a Wet Day”

 I hope this helps and happy lawn mowing people.